 The only thing I’d be wary of when building a home theater in your bedroom is that it can begin to look a bit “teenage boy.”

-I would recommend favoring more subtle technology in your bedroom, and do everything possible to hide wires and other things that can make the room look messy.
-After all, a bedroom should be mainly for sleeping, and so you don’t want the room to seem to cluttered or busy.
+I would recommend favoring more subtle technology in your bedroom and doing everything possible to hide wires and other things that can make the room look messy.
+After all, a bedroom should be mainly for sleeping, so you don’t want the room to seem too cluttered or busy.